Court: Chicago can preserve old records of police complaints

 The police union, the Fraternal Order of Police, argued that its contract with the city requires that the older complaints be destroyed.
 But in its 6-1 ruling affirming a previous appellate court ruling, the state Supreme Court determined that a contract cannot supersede state law.

-“While the parties are generally free to make their own contracts, this court has long held that when a conflict exists between a contract provision and state laws, as it clearly does in this case, state law prevails,” Justice Lloyd Karmeier wrote in the court’s opinion.
+“While the parties are generally free to make their own contracts, this court has long held that when a conflict exists between a contract provision and state laws, as it clearly does in this case, state law prevails,” Justice Lloyd Karmeier wrote in the majority opinion.

+Craig Futterman, a University of Chicago law professor who has fought for years to preserve police complaints and who filed a brief on behalf of several civil rights organizations in this case, said it is impossible to overstate the significance of the ruling.

+“If the court ruled the other way, if a Chicago police officer kills another black child tomorrow (or) if he killed somebody else six years ago, that evidence would be gone,” he said.

 The ruling comes with police departments throughout the country facing intense scrutiny since the May 25 death of Floyd, a handcuffed black man who died after a white Minneapolis police officer used his knee to pin down Floyd’s neck for several minutes as Floyd begged for air.